 For students who are not vaccinated, please find the section called Travel restrictions for persons travelling on the basis of a negative COVID-19 test (persons who are not vaccinated and who have not previously been infected with COVID-19).

 Documentation of worthy purpose for entering Denmark

-- Current international students who are returning to Denmark from abroad will have received the document in their UCN inbox.
+- Current international students will have received the document in their UCN inbox.

-- Incoming exchange students will have received the document through MoveOn.
+- Incoming exchange students will have received their acceptance letter through MoveOn.